 Conclusion

-As the Hispanic population grows in the United States, studying discrimination against this group becomes increasingly important.
+As the Hispanic population grows in the United States, studying discrimination becomes increasingly important.
 In this paper, I examine discrimination against Hispanics in the labor market.
 More specifically, I examine the impact of Hispanic last names and Hispanic identification on annual log earnings.

-I compare the children of inter-ethnic marriages to study the labor and educational markets impact of having a Hispanic last name.
-I find that inter-ethnic people with a likely Spanish-sounding last names receive 0.2 years of education less than inter-ethnic counterparts that likely have a native-sounding last name, representing a 1.4% reduction in total years of education.
+I compare the children of interethnic marriages to study the labor and educational market effects of having a Hispanic last name and find that interethnic people with likely Hispanic-sounding last names receive 0.2 fewer years of education than interethnic counterparts that likely have a native-sounding last name, representing a 1.4% reduction.
 This gap is larger for women (0.25 years, or 1.8%) than for men (0.16 years, or 1.2%).
 When I compare the labor market outcomes of HW and WH children, which captures the effect of having a Hispanic last name, HW children are 1 percentage point more likely to be unemployed than WH children, representing a 14.3% increase from the mean unemployment rate.
-In terms of earnings, HW children earn 5 percentage points (4.9%) less than WH children.
-Thus, by comparing inter-ethnic chil- dren, a person with a Hispanic last name makes 5 percentage points less than someone with a White last name.
+In terms of earnings, HW children (likely to have a Hispanic-sounding surname earn 5 percentage points (4.9%) less than WH children (likely to have a non-Hispanic-sounding name).
 When I control for education, the last name effect decreases to a statistically insignificant 1 percentage point earnings gap.

-The findings reveal gaps that could be attributed to discrimination against individ- uals with Hispanic surnames, with effects varying across educational levels and gender.
-While the impact on total years of education appears modest (1.4% reduction), the more substantial gaps in higher education attainment—particularly the 13% reduction in bach- elor’s degree completion and 13.3% reduction in associate degree attainment—suggest that discrimination may intensify at crucial educational transition points.
-This pattern is especially pronounced for women with Hispanic surnames, who face larger penalties in both total education (1.8% reduction versus 1.2% for men) and degree completion (14.8% reduction in bachelor’s degree attainment).
+The findings reveal gaps that could be attributed to discrimination against individuals with Hispanic surnames, with effects varying across educational levels and gender.
+While the impact on total years of education appears modest (1.4% reduction), the more substantial gaps in higher education attainment—particularly the 13% reduction in bachelor’s degree completion and 13.3% reduction in associate degree attainment—suggest that discrimination may intensify at crucial educational transition points.
+This pattern is especially pronounced for women with Hispanic surnames, who face larger discrepancies in both total education (1.8% reduction versus 1.2% for men) and degree completion (14.8% reduction in bachelor’s degree attainment).

-There is a large literature in education economics that shows disparities in access to education, which this paper contributes to.
-In an audit study of charter and traditional public schools, Bergman and McFarlin Jr (2018) and Gaddis et al. (2024) find that stu- dents with Hispanic names—compared to students that are presumed White—are less likely to get a response to inquiries from schools.
-This could be an indication that people with a likely Hispanic sounding names could end up lower access to education, includ- ing high value-added schools.
-Therefore, the earnings gap between people with a likely Hispanic sounding last names and those with native sounding last names could be due
+This paper contributes to a body of education economics literature showing disparities in access to education.
+In an audit study of charter and traditional public schools, Bergman and McFarlin Jr (2018) and Gaddis et al. (2024) find that students with Hispanic names—compared to students that are presumed White—are less likely to get a response from universities they contact for application information.
+This suggests that the earnings gap between people with a likely Hispanic sounding last names and those with a native sounding last names could be due

-to differences in access to education that are in turn due to discrimination.
-This paper provides further evidence, using observational data, that discrimination in access to edu- cation could lead to lower earnings for Hispanics.
+To differences in access to education that are in turn due to discrimination.
+This paper provides further evidence, using observational data, that discrimination in access to education could lead to lower earnings for Hispanic workers.